 Also, if an SDX appliance has a number of VPXs and few of them are not utilizing their allocated bandwidth, then in dedicated mode it is not possible to share their unused bandwidth.
 To overcome all these challenges, a dedicated bandwidth with minimum assured rate with the ability to dynamically increase the bandwidth is useful.

 Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability

 In this bandwidth allocation method, a VPX is allocated a minimum assured bandwidth with the flexibility to increase its bandwidth up to a preset limit.
 The extra bandwidth that a VPX can use is called burst capacity.

-The benefit of burst capacity is seen when you have some instances that have extra capacity and some VPX with unused capacity.
-The extra capacity of these VPX instances can be allocated to other VPX instances that have fully utilized their allocated bandwidth and require more for some time.
+The benefit of burst capacity is that if some of VPXs are having extra capacity which they are not using, then that can be allocated to other VPX which are fully utilizing their allocated bandwidth and require more for certain periods of time.
 Various service providers are also interested in providing various add-on services to their customers that require dedicated capacity.
 At the same time they do not want to over provision bandwidth.
 Burstable bandwidth helps in such scenarios where the customers are assured of a specific bandwidth with the option to increase the bandwidth during high demand periods.

-Note: If you are migrating SDX from 10.5.e and earlier versions, by default all the VPX instances are in the fixed allocation mode.
+Note: If you are migrating SDX from a release prior to 10.5.e, then by default all the VPXs are in the fixed allocation mode.